tomsch420/krrood/examples/eql/domain_mapping.md

 ## Flatten iterable attributes

-Flatten turns an iterable-of-iterables into a flat sequence of items while keeping the original parent binding (similar to SQL UNNEST).
+Flatten turns an iterable-of-iterables into a flat sequence of items while keeping the original parent binding (similar to [SQL UNNEST](https://www.postgresql.org/docs/current/functions-array.html#:~:text=unnest%20(%20anyarray%20)%20%E2%86%92%20setof%20anyelement)).
 It is handy when a selected variable has an attribute that is a list and you want one row per element of that list.

 ```{code-cell} ipython3
 with symbolic_mode():